NASCAR exec Josh Harris to take over as Darlington president from the retiring Kerry Tharp

 “My goal is to continue to build on the success and hope to have both races every year,” he said.

 He became a NASCAR fan when he got tickets to a Winston Cup race in Talladega in 1993 for his 11th birthday.
 After receiving his undergraduate degree from Mississippi State and graduate degree from Miami, Harris got a job as director of ticketing at Talladega in 2012.
-He later accepted a position at Daytona International Speedway, overseeing ticketing and guest services.
+He later accepted a job at Daytona International Speedway, where he oversaw ticketing and guest services.

-Harris jumped when the opportunity to advance presented itself because of Tharp's looming retirement, knowing it would be a good stepping stone toward heading a venue.
+When the opportunity to advance presented itself because of Tharp's looming retirement, Harris jumped, knowing it would be a good stepping stone toward heading a venue.
 He didn't know Tharp would decide to retire so soon after Harris' arrival.

 Tharp said Harris is a hard worker determined to build on Darlington's legacy.